beerlington/classy_enum/README.md

 @alarm.send_email? # => true
 ```

 The enum field works like any other model attribute.
-It can be mass-assigned using `update_attribute(s)`.
+It can be mass-assigned using `#update_attributes`.

 ## Internationalization

 ClassyEnum provides built-in support for translations using Ruby's I18n
 library.
-The translated values are provided via a `.text` method on each
+The translated values are provided via a `#text` method on each
 enum object.
 Translations are automatically applied when a key is found
 at `locale.classy_enum.enum_parent_class.enum_value`, or a default value
-is used that is equivalent to `to_s.titleize`.
+is used that is equivalent to `#to_s.titleize`.

 Given the following file *config/locales/es.yml*